gerarddvb/Homebridge-on-RaspberryPi/README.md

 sudo node-gyp BUILDTYPE=Release rebuild
 ```

-Use these commands to install the Homebridge plugins, setup of the plugins is nedeed follow the instructions of the plugin to setup the plugin:
+Use these commands to install the Homebridge plugins.

+Initial setup of various plugins is nedeed.
+Follow the instructions on the GitHub link to the plugin below.

 ```
 sudo npm install -g homebridge-http